RhysDeimel/scaffold/README.md

 ### Versions
 This documentation is versioned using [mike](https://github.com/jimporter/mike).
 It is a utility integrated into mkdocs-material that makes it easy to deploy multiple versions of documentation.
-It does so by pushing documentation to a branch (`gh-pages`), and tracking versions based on published commits.
+It does so by pushing documentation to a branch (`gh-pages`) to a versioned folder, and switches between these folders based on a dropdown option selected on the main documentation page.

 As per the project:
 > mike is built around the idea that once you've generated your docs for a particular version,